KONICA MINOLTA

 In its advertising, Konica Minolta gives first priority to compliance with the relevant laws and industrial regulations in each region of the world.
 Beyond the basic laws, the company endeavors to conduct fair and proper advertising, taking into account the voluntary restrictions and advertising standards that apply in each of its business fields, as well as respecting public morality and the viewpoints of stakeholders.

-For example, laws and standards that the company observes in Japan include regulations governing advertisements such as the Act against Unjustifiable Premiums and Misleading Representations, the Standards for the Representation of Copiers and Multi-Function Printers of the Japan Business Machine and Information System Industries Association, the Code of Ethical Practice of the Japan Advertisers Association, and screening standards for various media.
+For example, laws and standards that the company observes in Japan include regulations governing advertisements such as the Act against Unjustifiable Premiums and Misleading Representations, the Standards for the Representation of Copiers and Multi-Function Printers of the Japan Business Machine and Information System Industries Association, and screening standards for various media.